 - Must plan to attend and be a full-time student at an accredited 4-year college or university.

 - Preference given to applicants that demonstrate a strong social conscience.

 CONNTAC Inc. Scholarships

 CONNTAC, Inc. offers a scholarship to students every year.
 If students are eligible please refer them to the Educational Counselor nearest you to assist with the application process.
 Prospective recipients must be a documented participant of CONNTAC in order to for their scholarship application to be considered by the Board of Directors’ Scholarship Committee.

 Please refer to the following link for a CONNTAC office near you: http://www.conntacinc.org/service-area.

 The CONNTAC, Inc. Scholarship Application is also available on our website: http://www.conntacinc.org/images/PDF/application.pdf

 REQUIREMENTS: 1.
 Individual must NOT be a client of another TRIO program within Connecticut.
 This includes any Talent Search, Upward Bound, Student Support Services or Ronald McNair Post Baccalaureate programs.
 2. Must be a documented CONNTAC – E.O.C client for FY 2019-2020 (September 2019 – August 2020).
 Contact the Central Office at (203) 634-7669 for further information.
 3. Demonstrate that you are low-income and or have financial need.
 4. Neither your mother nor your father has earned a Bachelor’s degree.
 5. Show you are attending or will be attending a postsecondary institution for the semester in which the award is given.

-APPLICATION DUE DATE: Post marked no later than Friday, May 15th , 2020.
+APPLICATION DUE DATE: DEADLINE HAS BEEN EXTENDED TO JUNE 15, 2020.
 No exceptions for late applicants.